Skip to main content

 The Profile Screen

-profile screen has been updated to a more modern UI and responsive forms
+Before and after comparison of the profile screen: updated to a more modern UI with responsive forms

 Single Trip Page